inkVerb/VIP/501/Lesson-11.md

 *Note non-`public` methods can only be used within visibility by other methods of the class, not outside the class statement*

-*Note lines 59, 61, 69, 71 & 77 break the script because they call functions outside of visibility scope*
+*Note lines 59, 61, 69, 71 & 77 break the script because they call methods outside of visibility scope*

 | **B-14** ://